 - Misdemeanor cases where you received court supervision

-- Cases that concluded in charges being dismissed
+- Cases that concluded in the dismissal of charges

 - Cases that concluded with a “not guilty” verdict

 Illinois 2014 Expungement Law also expands to certain Class 4 felony drug offenses and Class 3 or 4 theft, retail theft, or charges of criminal damage to property.
-Individuals facing these charges can now receive special probation that, if completed successfully, can lead to the case being expungement.
+Individuals facing these charges can now receive special probation that, if completed successfully, can lead to the expungement of the case.